zivtech/Bodiless-JS/packages/bodiless-navigation/doc/Components/Navigation/Menu.md

  - `asBodilessMenu` - Bodiless HOC generator which creates the basic structure of the Bodiless Menu.
 This serves as a base for various views on the Menu data, including a site's main menu, a burger menu, and breadcrumbs.
  - `withListSubMenu` - Helper, which can be used to add a List submenu option to the menu.
- - `withToutSubMenu` - Helper, which can be used to add a Touts submenu option to the menu.
+ - `withCardsSubMenu` - Helper, which can be used to add a Cards submenu option to the menu.
  - `withColumnSubMenu` - Helper, which can be used to add a Columns submenu option to the menu.
  - `asTopNav` - Helper, which allows specifying which submenu types should have default navigation styling added.
  - `withMenuDesign` - Helper, which makes it easier to target a particular type of submenu.
 The first parameter is a list of the submenu key(s), and the second param is the design keys depth to which the tokens provided as a second argument should be applied.
 It also accepts the special key 'Main' to apply the design to the top-level menu.